 This is not to proclaim the moral, or prudential, superiority of making love.
 Indeed, some would prefer to just have sex.
 “Sex alleviates tension,” said Woody Allen, “Love causes it.”
 Still, it is important that one gets what one bargains for.

 Of course, making love (as distinct from being in love) necessarily involves having sex.
 But having sex, even great sex, is not necessarily making love—just as a nice cool beer is not a glass of wine.
-Truly, some may prefer the taste of the one to the other, and a beer may be the drink of choice on a given occasion (say, at a Knicks game); but it would indeed be unfortunate if one ordered a glass of Merlot in an intimate setting and was served a Budd.
+Truly, some may prefer the taste of one to the other, and a beer may be the drink of choice on a given occasion (say, at a Knicks game); but it would indeed be unfortunate if one ordered a glass of merlot in an intimate setting and was served a Bud.

 So are you making love or just having sex?
 Are you getting what you really want?
 And if not, how can you get it?